Getting Started with Chironomid Fishing

-Another tried, tested and proven method is a slow steady retrieve can be the ticket.
+Another tried, tested and proven method is a slow steady retrieve.

-Don’t hesitate to try different methods during the day, switching it up can help you increase your odds of hook ups.
+Don’t hesitate to try different methods during the day as switching it up can help you increase your odds of hook-ups.

 Chironomid Fishing with a Sinking Line

-Once we get into water depths of over 25’ the sinking line method of chironomid fishing should be considered.
+Once we get into water depths of over 25’, the sinking line method of chironomid fishing should be considered.
 It becomes a challenge to cast the long leaders needed to fish at these depths using the floating line method.
-Instead, you should switch a full sinking fly line without an indicator.
-You leader set up will be the same as discussed above.
+Instead, you should switch to a full sinking fly line without an indicator.
+Your leader set-up will be the same as discussed above.

 - RIO Fathom 6 Sinking Line